stolostron/work/README.md

 Work agent is a controller running on the managed cluster.
 It watches the `ManifestWorks` CRs in a certian namespace on hub cluster and applies the manifests included in those CRs on the managed clusters.

 ### Work webhook
-Work webhook is an addmission webhook running on hub cluster to ensure the content of `ManifestWorks` created/updated are valid.
+Work webhook is an addmission webhook running on hub cluster.
+It ensures the content of `ManifestWorks` created/updated are valid.

 ## Getting Started